utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 If the Workbench bug is still present, the last two columns you created will be a datatype of "Text".
 We need to change both of them to Number.

 - Add a step **Convert to numbers**.
-- Add your last two new columns: "SpEd Count PrcCng" and "Sped Prc Pnt Diff".
+- Add your last two new columns: `SpEd Count PrcCng` and `SpEd Prc Pnt Diff`.
 - Leave the format as "United States".
-- Leave the value "Any number"
+- Leave the value "Any number".
 - Change the **Display as** to "Decimal: 1,500.0012".

-We now have comparison columns we can use to look further into the data for a story.
+We now have a value to describe how the percentage has changed from year to year.

 ### Create audit threshold columns

 Our story is a follow-up to the Chronicle's reporting in the Denied series, which found that the TEA would audit schools that had a special education rate of 8.5% or higher.
 Let's figure out which schools fell into that category in each year.

-The formula we are using is Excel's [IF](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) formula.
+The formula we are using is [Excel's IF](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) formula.
 It works like this: `=IF(test, true, false)`.
 In the "test" field, we'll compare the percentage to 8.5%.
 If it is true, we will insert the text "Y" and if it is false, we'll say "N".

 - On the SPED data, start a new step using **Formula** for **Excel**.
 - Look closely to see which of your column letter is the "SpEd15 Prc" column, which is the one we want.
 Mine is the `C` column.
 - For the Formula, use `=IF(C1>=8.5,"Y","N")`.
-Use your columns instead of C if it is different.
+Use your column instead of `C` if it is different.
 - For the Output column, name it "SpEd15 Thrshld".

 <img src="img/sped-15-threshold.png" width="300">

 **On your own**: Repeat these steps for your 2019 data.

+Now we have a column that tells us if the school is at or above the audit threshold.
 We'll use these new fields later.

 ## Create Austin ISD comparisons

 We've been doing all this work on all the schools in the state, but we really want to look at Austin ISD.
-We'll create a new column to filter down to just the Austin schools and then sort to show the schools with the most new Special Education students at the top.
+We'll create a new tab to filter down to just the Austin schools and then sort to show the schools with the most new Special Education students at the top.

 - Create a **new tab** and call it "AISD Diff".
 - Use **Start from tab** and choose your "SPED" tab.
 - Add a new function called **Filter by condition**.
-- For **Select column** add the "District name" column.
+- For **Select column** add the `DISTNAME` column.
 - For **Select condition** choose "Text contains".
 - For **Value** type in "AUSTIN ISD".